Clove: benefits, dosage, contraindications

 EFSA approval.

-A preliminary clinical study conducted on a small number of prediabetic patients shows that taking a polyphenolic extract of clove flower buds at a dose of 250 mg per day for 30 days reduces preprandial blood sugar by 14 mg/dL and postprandial blood sugar by 40 mg/dL compared to baseline values.
+A preliminary clinical study conducted on a small number of patients with prediabetes shows that taking a polyphenol extract of clove flower buds at a dose of 250 mg per day for 30 days reduces fasting blood glucose by 14 mg/dL and postprandial blood glucose by 40 mg/dL compared to baseline values.
 The validity of these results is limited by the absence of a control group.

 Posologie

-Clove oil and dried clove buds are used in dental offices to relieve toothaches and reduce infections.
-The anesthetic effects of eugenol, the main component of clove, as well as its analgesic and anti-inflammatory effects have been well documented in in vivo studies.
-Based on available evidence, the Commission E has approved the use of cloves as a local anesthetic and antiseptic.
-In a small study, 2 g of a glycerin gel based on cloves (2:3) were found to be as effective as 2 g of 20% benzocaine gel as a topical anesthetic before needle insertion.
+Clove oil and dried clove buds are used in dental practice to relieve tooth pain and reduce infections.
+The anesthetic effects of eugenol, the main component of clove, as well as its analgesic and anti-inflammatory effects, have been well documented in in vivo studies.
+Based on the available evidence, Commission E has approved the use of cloves as a local anesthetic and antiseptic.
+In a small study, 2 g of a glycerin gel based on cloves (2:3) were found to be as effective as 2 g of a 20% benzocaine gel as a topical anesthetic before needle insertion.

 Posologie